gsichali/MS1-seample-yoga/README.md

 - Find location of the studio and nearby amenities.

 ## User Experience
+I put in a good effort to develop a more user friendly website with the more important information first with easy navigation to suit everyone.
+This website is easily accessible to allow users to find the necessary information at any given time and circumstance.

 ### Target Audience
 2020 is the year that has transformed the wellbeing and fitness industry.
 And now that most businesses are migrating to online, my target audience is the people who are striving to look after their wellbeing amid the challenging times.